Wakame Miso Soup (Japanese Seaweed Soup Recipe)

 JUMP TO RECIPE & VIDEO

-Make your Wakame Miso Soup at home with this simple recipe!
-This classic Japanese dish is perfect for anyone who loves healthy, flavorful soups.
+Make your own Wakame Miso Soup at home with this easy recipe!
+This classic Japanese seaweed soup is light, healthy, and savory—perfect for any meal.

 wakame seaweed miso soup in a soup bowl.